 A Total Effort, from an In-Depth Case Evaluation Through Settlement or Trial

-Many lawyers in St. Louis, Missouri and Illinois are turning away from the complexity of medical malpractice litigation, our law office continues to take action against doctors and other medical professionals who fail to uphold prevailing standards of care.
+Many lawyers in St. Louis, MO and Illinois are turning away from the complexity of medical malpractice litigation and leaning more toward simpler personal injury claims.
+Our law office continues to take action against doctors and other medical professionals who fail to uphold prevailing standards of care.
 Our reputation compels opponents to take us seriously, and our case-building skills enable us to pursue sizable compensation for a victim of medical malpractice with confidence.